 As the spread of salmon lice to wild salmon is a local phenomenon rather than a farm-specific issue, the Norwegian coast has been divided into 13 individual production zones, which in turn are intended to be as biologically independent from each other as possible.
-Within each production zone, the expert group's annual analysis of the spread of salmon lice to wild salmon should be used as the basis for the Steering Committee's review of the state of the spread of salmon lice.
-This review of the salmon lice situation is used by the Ministry of Trade, Industry, and Fisheries in its biennial decision on whether a production zone should receive a further allocation of MAB. maintain its current level of MAB or have its MAB reduced Production areas where the spread of salmon lice does not exceed sustainable levels are categorized as green and can be allocated an additional 6% MAB.
-In amber production zones, there will be no increase or decrease in MAB, while in red production zones, there will be a 6% reduction in MAB.
-In green production zones, 1% growth could be purchased at a fixed price of NOK 120,000 and the remaining 5% could be purchased at auction. (please, see referance nr.
-11 in Sources & Referances at the end of the document).
+Within each production zone, the expert group's annual analysis of the spread of salmon lice to wild salmon forms the basis for the Steering Committee's review of the state of the spread of salmon lice.
+This review of the salmon lice situation is used by the MTIF in its biannual decision on whether a production zone should receive a further allocation of MAB, maintain its current level of MAB, or have its MAB reduced.
+Production areas where the spread of salmon lice does not exceed sustainable levels are categorized as green and can be allocated an additional 6% MAB.
+In amber production zones, there will be no change in MAB, while in red production zones, there will be a 6% reduction in MAB.
+In green production zones, 1% growth may be purchased at a fixed price of NOK 120,000, while the remaining 5% may be purchased at auction (please, see reference no. 11 in Sources & References at the end of the document).

-Since its entry into force in 2017, the MTIF has categorized the 13 production zones with the TLS in 2018, 2020, and 2022.
-This has resulted in a net increase in the MAB of 23,772 tonnes in 2018, 23,786 tonnes in 2020, and 13,078 tonnes in 2022.
-However, Production Zone 3 (Karmøy to Sotra) Production Zone 4 (Nordhordland to Stadt) Production Zone 5 (Stadt to Hustadvika), areas in which LSG operates.
-A part of LGS's aquaculture operations were classified as either vellow or even red production zones from 2018 onwards.
+Since the scheme's entry into force in 2017, the MTIF has applied the TLS to the 13 production zones in 2018, 2020, and 2022.
+This has resulted in a net increase in MAB of 23,772 metric tons in 2018, 23,786 metric tons in 2020, and 13,078 metric tons in 2022.
+However, Production Zone 3 (Karmøy to Sotra), Production Zone 4 (Nordhordland to Stad), Production Zone 5 (Stad to Hustadvika), areas in which LSG has aquaculture operations, were classified as either yellow or even red from 2018 onwards.
 As a result, there was no room for further growth and the MAB was reduced by 6% in some years.
-Production Zone 6 (Nordmøre and Sør-Trøndelag) in which LSG operates the largest share of its farms, was classified as a yellow zone in 2018 but is classified as a green zone since 2020.
-Production zones 11 (Kvaløya to Loppa) and 13 (Øst-Finnmark), where the LSG's remaining farms are located have been classified as green zones since the start of the TLS, and, consequently, an additional 6% MAB could be allocated there in 2018, 2020, and 2022.
+Production Zone 6 (Nordmøre and Sør-Trøndelag), in which LSG operates the largest share of its farms, was classified as a yellow zone in 2018 but has been classified as a green zone since 2020.
+Production Zone 11 (Kvaløya to Loppa) and Production Zone 13 (Øst-Finnmark), where the LSG's remaining farms are located, have been classified as green zones since the start of the TLS.
+Consequently, an additional 6% MAB was allocated there in 2018, 2020, and 2022.

-As explained above (risk: fish diseases), climate change and the associated increase in surface water temperature, periods of extreme regional ocean warming, and lower salinity of coastal waters increase the physiological stress on salmon and increase susceptibility to salmon lice.
-Conventional technology under the TLS is therefore not expected to meet Norway's production target of 5 million tonnes in 2050.
-However, new production technology that is better able to reduce the spread of sea lice provides better conditions for growth.
+As explained above (under risk: fish diseases), climate change and the associated increase in surface water temperature, periods of extreme regional ocean warming, and lower salinity of coastal waters increase the physiological stress on salmon and increase susceptibility to salmon lice.
+Under the TLS and its focus on lice numbers, the industry is not expected to meet Norway's production target of 5 million metric tons in 2050 using conventional lice prevention and treatment methods.
+However, new production technology that is better able to reduce the spread of sea lice provides better conditions for volume growth.